Inverse uncertainty quantification of a mechanical model of arterial tissue with surrogate modeling: Results

 \subsection{Performance of GP}

-Initially, a single Gaussian process model was trained on the parameter space constructed with the 15 strain values and $1000$ sets of force coefficients sampled from the "Joint" ranges given in Table \ref{tab:coeff_ranges_restricted}.
+Initially, a single Gaussian process model was trained on the parameter space constructed with the $N_{obs} = 15$ strain values and $1000$ sets of force coefficients sampled from the "Joint" ranges given in Table \ref{tab:coeff_ranges_restricted}.
 The ratio between a training and validation set was 70\% to 30\%.
-Gaussian process predictions were compared to the AB model stress responses on the validation data for the complete set of strain values consisting of full 71 observations; thus, interpolation in unknown strain values was also checked.
+Gaussian process predictions were compared to the ABM stress responses on the validation data for the complete set of strain values consisting of $N_{tot} = 71$ observations; thus, interpolation performance in unknown strain values was also monitored.
 The quality of the surrogate predictor was assessed via the total SRMSE and the coefficient of determination $R^2$ on the validation data.
-As demonstrated in Table \ref{tab:gp_pred_measures} values of total SRMSEs are low, and $R^2$ coefficients are close to 1.0, which suggests satisfactory predictive capabilities of the surrogate.
-The investigation of mean difference between GP prediction with 95\% confidence interval and ABM stress response is presented in the supplementary material - appendix D.
+As demonstrated in Table \ref{tab:gp_pred_measures}, values of total SRMSEs are low, and $R^2$ coefficients are close to 1.0, which suggests satisfactory predictive capabilities of the surrogate.
+The investigation of the mean difference between GP prediction with a 95\% confidence interval and ABM stress response is presented in the supplementary material - Appendix D.

-For an intelligible illustration of the predictive capabilities of the surrogate, stress-strain curves produced by the AB and GP models predictions given the set of preliminary coefficients and the full set of strain values were compared to each other.
+For an intelligible illustration of the predictive capabilities of the surrogate, stress-strain curves produced by the ABM and GP model predictions given the set of preliminary coefficients and the full set of strain values were compared to each other.
 Figure \ref{fig:GP_VS_ABM_Restricted_Separates} illustrates this comparison for intima, media and adventitia layers.
 In all three cases, the prediction of the surrogate model is in line with ABM stress behaviour, producing low RMSEs and narrow confidence intervals of predictions.